-While parents are free to choose private schooling or additional services (such as tutoring) from a private individual or organization, the Creswell School District has no obligation to pay for such services or schooling.
-If the parent wants the District to consider making a placement for the child in a private school or with private services, parents must give the District notice and opportunity to propose other public school options.

-Therefore, whether the child is identified as disabled (under IDEA or Section 504) or not, the parents must provide notice as follows: If parents decide to withdraw their student to enroll the student in a private school, parents must give notice either at the last IEP meeting attended or to the school principal in writing at least 10 business days before withdrawing their student.
+While parents are free to choose private schooling or additional services from a private individual or organization, the Creswell School District has no obligation to pay for such services or schooling.
+If the parent wants the District to consider making a placement for the child in an alternate placement, parents must give the District notice and opportunity to propose other public school options.
+Therefore, whether the child is identified as disabled (under IDEA or Section 504) or not, the parents must provide notice as follows: If parents decide to withdraw their student to enroll the student in a private school, parents must give notice either at the last IEP meeting or to the school principal in writing at least 10 business days before withdrawing their student.
 If parents fail to do this, and instead make a private placement themselves, a court or hearing officer may reduce or deny reimbursement if it is requested by the parent.